DM-Earth/Tuffous/readme.md

 # Tuffous

-Tuffous is a powerful CLI todo manager.
+Tuffous is a powerful CLI and GUI todo manager.

 ## Features

 - Details, deadline, time, weight and tags support for todos.
 - Infinite layers of father/children todos.
+- Things-3-like GUI fit with the features of Tuffous.

 ## Requirements

-Tuffous requires a nerd-font patched font in order to display icons normally.
+Tuffous requires a nerd-font patched font in order to display icons in CLI normally.

+In GUI you don't need a special font.

 ## Usage

 To use Tuffous, you need first initialize a new todo repo using `init` in order to store todos.

-Tuffous is dictionary-based, so you need to run it in the target folder you want.
+Tuffous is path-based, so you need to run it in the target folder you want.

 ### Commands